 Copyright Law And The Internet

-Copyright in the United States is governed by the Copyright Act of 1976.
-The Internet was not exactly a major presence in society in 1976, which suggests the dominant copyright law in the country was drafted without considering a single Internet-related issue.
+The Copyright Act of 1976 governs copyright in the United States.
+The Internet was not exactly a significant presence in society in 1976, which suggests Congress drafted the prevailing copyright law in the country without considering a single Internet-related issue.
 While the Copyright Act has been updated and supplemented since 1976, the relationship between copyright and hyperlinks is still an awkward one.

-There are two key issues to consider when evaluating whether hyperlinking can be considered copyright infringement.
+There are two key issues to consider when evaluating whether we can classify hyperlinking as copyright infringement.
 The first is whether there is a sufficient volume of content at issue to qualify for copyright protection.
 As a general rule, a short phrase is not copyrightable unless it represents a novel turn on words.
-For example, the three word Nike slogan “Just Do It” cannot be copyrighted.
+For example, the three words Nike slogan, “Just Do It” cannot be copyrighted.
 Since the anchor text in hyperlinks tends to consist of between one and three words, infringement claims focused on the anchor text in links are almost non-existent.

-Of course, one must then look at the actual page being reached via the hyperlink.
-For infringement to exist, the content in question must be copied by the offending party.
+Of course, one must then look at the actual page to which the hyperlink connects.
+For infringement to exist, the accused party must copy the content in question.
 Courts have been very hesitant to rule that a link constitutes the copying of a copyrighted work.
 Perhaps the dominant case in this arena is Ticketmaster Corp. v Tickets.com, Inc.

-In Ticketmaster Corp, a federal court was confronted with the question of whether hyperlinking violated copyright.
+In Ticketmaster Corp, a federal court dealt with the question of whether hyperlinking violated copyright.
 Tickets.com used a robot to pull information about entertainment events off of various sites including Ticketmaster.com.
-The information was then incorporated into a database of original listings consumers could use to search for tickets to events.
-Upon making a selection, the consumer was then guided to third party sites, including Ticketmaster.com, to make purchases.
+Software then added the data to a database of original listings consumers could use to search for tickets to events.
+Upon making a selection, the consumer was then guided to third-party sites, including Ticketmaster.com, to make purchases.
 Tickets.com used deep linking to send the consumer directly to the specific event page on the Ticketmaster site, bypassing the home page.
 Ticketmaster claimed these scraping and linking practices constituted copyright infringement.

 In a landmark decision, U.S. District Judge Harry Lindley Hupp ruled against Ticketmaster.
-Judge Hupp found that hyperlinking alone did not violate the Copyright Act because the links did not duplicate copyrighted content on the Ticketmaster site even when deep linking copyright claims were made.
-The court further ruled that it is not copyright infringement to take basic facts from publicly available web pages and use those facts, provided that the expression and method of presentation are not copied:
+Judge Hupp found that hyperlinking alone did not violate the Copyright Act because the links did not duplicate copyrighted content on the Ticketmaster site even with the deep linking copyright claims.
+The court further ruled that it is not copyright infringement to take basic facts from publicly available web pages and use those facts, provided that the party in question is not copying the expression and method of presentation: